-PowerBridge submitted developer qualification information which was reviewed by the Cost Allocation Task Force resulting in the approval of PowerBridge as a Qualified Developer for this planning cycle.
-PowerBridge submitted the Cascade Renewable project.
+PowerBridge submitted developer qualification information which was reviewed by the CATF resulting in the approval of PowerBridge as a Qualified Developer for this planning cycle.

 Great Basin Transmission submitted developer qualification information which was reviewed by the Cost Allocation Task Force resulting in the approval of Great Basin Transmission as a Qualified Developer for this planning cycle.
 Great Basin Transmission submitted the SWIP North project.